nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <img src="images/RecommendCommandSequenceDiagram1.png" width="1000" /><br>

-As shown, the recommend feature execution makes use of an instance of `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and schedule is available during the specified timing and an instance `Comparator` which is used to sort friends in order of the highest skill value for the specified game.
+As shown, the recommend feature execution makes use of an instance of `FriendRecommendFilterPredicate` which returns true if the friend plays the specified game and schedule is available during the specified timing based on the parsed user input and an instance `Comparator` which is used to sort friends in order of the highest skill value for the specified game.

-Next, the continuation to the sequence diagram below shows how the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` interacts with the `FriendRecommendFilterPredicate` and `Comparator` instances.
+Next, the continuation to the sequence diagram below shows the `ModelManager#updateFilteredAndSortedFriendsList(Predicate, Comparator)` setting the predicate of `FilteredList` and comparator of `SortedList` instances managed by the `ModelManager` with the new `FriendRecommendFilterPredicate` and `Comparator` instances.

 <img src="images/RecommendCommandSequenceDiagram2.png" width="1000" />